pjstadig/concurrent-kv-store/README.md

 Writing to a backing file with each `put` will greatly increase the latency of `put` operations.
 Especially if the kv store is writing out all of the key-value pairs to disk with every `put`.
 There come to mind a couple of ways to improve this:
 1. Use a write ahead log.
 There would be a persistent “current” version of all the values in the kv store and a log of changes that have happened since.
 An append only write ahead log would be relatively cheaper to write to, but you would have to merge the log into the “current” version either upon initializing the kv store or with some background thread.
+2. Batch writes to disk.
+This could be done by gathering pending writes but parking the writer threads until the writes can be flushed to both the in-memory and file store, then releasing them.
 2. Partition the kv store.
-This is not mutually exclusive with the first.
+This is not mutually exclusive with the first two.
 The kv store would be partitioned (for example, modulo of a hash of the value) so only one partition of values would have to be written at a time, and multiple partitions could make progress simultaneously.
 This brings with it complications about how a re-partition process would work and whether the kv store should automatically re-partition.
 Also if the partition algorithm is changed all the data must be repartitioned after reading from disk.

 The decisions you make here are driven by whether latency or throughput is more important, and the requirements are not specific about that.